 - Devil May Cry 3 is set before Devil May Cry, yet the controls are significantly more elaborate in DMC 3, leaving Dante — by comparison — positively arthritic in the original.

 - With the introduction of the Big Boss-oriented prequel games in the Metal Gear series, this trope has firmly sunk its claws into the franchise.
 With the Big Boss games taking place during a timespan from 1964 through 1984 (as opposed to the games starring Solid Snake, which all occur during a timeframe of 1995 to 2014), specifically with Metal Gear Solid: Peace Walker and Metal Gear Solid V: The Phantom Pain (the two mainline games directed by Hideo Kojima following the release of Metal Gear Solid 4: Guns of the Patriots, which was written to conclude the series).
-It's shocking to see Big Boss confront amazingly high-tech machines that look as if they would be more at home in the 2070s rather than the 1970s, such as the Shagohod in Snake Eater, as well as the A.I.
+It's shocking to see Big Boss confront amazingly high-tech machines that look as if they would be more at home in the 21st century than the 20th century, such as the A.I.
 Weapons and Zeke in PW (set in 1974), and Sahelanthropus in TPP (set in 1984).
 Aside from looking infinitely more advanced, they're shown in combat to be much more agile and powerful than everything found in the original MSX games, which take place a decade after TPP.
 Even the REX from the first MGS looks sluggish in comparison, with its nuclear-capable railgun having already been used by the Chrysalis and Zeke in PW.
 This is particularly egregious with Sahelanthropus, a humanoid-looking Metal Gear with functional arms capable of standing upright, which looks more like a predecessor to the Orbital Frames from the Zone of the Enders series than the direct precursor to the TX-55 that it's supposed to be.

 - In the Ace Attorney franchise, Investigations has a camera phone (that may be a "smart" phone with its design and the fact that its owner was obsessively playing with it), while the chronologically years afterwards Apollo Justice uses (already slightly dated at the time of release) flip phones.